-Now the first thing you’ll need to know is, this is a huge printer, so make sure you actually have the space to let the printer perform it’s duties.
-It’s over 1 metre tall and 0.5 metres wide at a weight of near enough 25KG.
+Now the first thing you’ll need to know is, this is a huge printer, so make sure you actually have the space to let the printer perform its duties.
+It’s over 1 meter tall and 0.5 meters wide at a weight of near enough 25KG.

 It’s a single extruder, 1.75mm FDM printer with many features that you will appreciate.

-When you compare the features and benefits to other printers in the same calibre, this 3D printer comes out on top.
+When you compare the features and benefits to other printers in the same caliber, this 3D printer comes out on top.

 - Anycubic Ultrabase Pro – Glass Surface

 - Filament Run-Out Sensor Function